 Well, the standard SS wheel covers in 1968 were hardly very attractive either, nor original.

 They were “borrowed” from the 1963 Chevy II Nova SS.
 No wonder Camaros all sport Rally Wheels.

 Either way, Mike found a unicorn.
-How many stock and unmolested SS396 Camaros from these era are still on the streets? probably fewer than Camaro sixes.
+How many stock and unmolested SS396 Camaros from this era are still on the streets?
+Probably fewer than Camaro sixes.